YannisLamp/network-management/README.md

 # Software Defined Networking

 Implementation of 2 apps using Mininet as a Virtual Network Simulator and OpenDaylight Software-Defined-Networking Controller.
-For this project, we chose 1.
-OpenDaylight + Mininet.

-##### Table of Contents
+### Table of Contents

 [Project Summary](#summary)